2017 Foster Photos

 Bravo, age 10 weeks, arrived in foster care.
 This puppy had a strong heart murmur so the breeder would be unable to sell him.
 Many breeders would put a puppy down but this breeder agreed to surrender him to us so we can do the testing and hopefully give the puppy a chance at a good life.
 We did not pay the breeder anything for the puppy.
 He is 4.1# and was 10 weeks of age last Friday.

-Zeke, age 5, is back in foster care.
+Zeke, age 6, is back in foster care.
 The placement didn’t work out.
 It just wasn’t the perfect match.
 He is now in a foster home where we will again work on his skin issues and let him “decompress”.
+He has suffered some pain issues which we are working hard on resolving.
 Zeke will get some time, some medical care and some love before we look to place him again.

 Griffin, age 8, is in Rescue because he has some allergy and skin issues.
 His family could not afford his medical care.
 This has been especially true since they are expecting their second child.
 Griffin gets along with dogs, and people … he even got along okay with the toddler in the family, although mom took extra pains to be sure he was protected from little hands.
-Griffin is in care and will be available after his medical issues are under control.
+Griffin has been adopted.